octo-technology/OpenTezos/docs/ligo/examples.md

 ### Use

-Now that the two contracts are deployed we will be able to use them.
+Now that the two contracts are deployed we are able to use them.

 You can run the following command to access the storage of the indicated contract.